bplaat/harbor/README.md

-# Harbor Simulation
+# The Harbor Simulation
-Object oriented programming 3 - handing in assignment - The container ship
+Object Oriented Programming 3 - Handing in Assignment - The Harbor Simulation